w3c/ServiceWorker/explainer.md

 To replace an existing Event Worker, use the `.replace()` method of the `oninstall` event during the event dispatch.
 In fact, you can even call `.replace()` on the very first install of an Event Worker, which will now make your Event Worker the proud owner of all windows/tabs whose URLs match the registration origin and scope -- including the page that registered it.

-Lets clarify with an example: here we'll also compare the versions to ensure that they aren't so far apart that stepping in would break things; leaving the old Event Worker in place if the version skew is too great and taking over if it's a difference our new version is confident it can handle.
+let's clarify with an example: here we'll also compare the versions to ensure that they aren't so far apart that stepping in would break things; leaving the old Event Worker in place if the version skew is too great and taking over if it's a difference our new version is confident it can handle.
 Consider v1.3 vs. v1.0:

 ```js
 // caching.js